storj-thirdparty/uplink-python/docs/library.md

 MY_BUCKET = "my-first-bucket"
 MY_OBJECT = "my-object-name"
 try:
     # some code
     _ = project.stat_object(MY_BUCKET, MY_OBJECT)
     # some code
 except StorjException as exception:
         print("Exception Caught: ", exception.details)
 ```

 ### list_objects(String, Object)

-##### Description:
+#### Description:

 list_objects function lists objects, open_project function is required as a pre-requisite
 for this function.\
-This function accepts 2 argument bucket name which is access from storj configuration and listObjectOptions
+This function accepts 2 argument bucket name and listObjectOptions.\
-which is access from storj library ListObjectsOptions defines object listing options.\
+ListObjectsOptions defines object listing options.\
-it returns an objectList object, on successful execution it can be used to get
-other properties which are bound to it.
+it returns an Object object, on successful execution it can be used to get other properties that are bound to it.

-##### Arguments:
+#### Arguments:

 | arguments | Description |  Type |
 | --- | --- | --- |